-- Introductory Period: See TANF 701-2

-- Specialized Services outlined below

-- Short-term Barrier: On a case-by-case basis, clients who experience a crisis which is outside of the client's control after the introductory period, may negotiate Family Stability Activities or a combination of Family Stability Activities, primary and secondary activities up to 2 weeks.
-Additional intervals may be negotiated on a case-by-case basis with monitor approval.
+- Introductory Period: See TANF 701-2 - Specialized Services outlined below - Short-term Barrier: On a case by case basis, clients who experience a crisis which is outside of the clients control after the introductory period, may negotiate Family Stability Activities or a combination of Family Stability Activities, primary and secondary activities up to 2-weeks.
+Additional intervals may be negotiated on a case by case basis with monitor approval.

-Family Stability Activities may be used by a non-cash client in accordance with policy.
+Family Stability Activities may be used by a non-cash client in accordance to policy.